 A single mom who brings young children to the dating market is looking for a man to help raise her kids and provide financial stability.
 That is her #1 priority.

 She's not looking for romance or affection.
-She's looking for a man to help change those diapers, bring the kids to school and doctor's appointments, help with the dishes and clean up after them, and ultimately give her a break from managing them all the time.
+She's looking for a man to help change those diapers, pay the bills, bring the kids to school and doctor's appointments, help with the dishes and clean up after them, and ultimately give her a break from managing them all the time.
 And she will expect him to use his resources to provide for their needs.
 Here's one example of the life of the average single mom with young children.
 Those aren't the words of a woman looking for romance; they're the words of a woman looking for help.
+Even if she has a job and "don't need a man to take care of us", she still wants a male role model.
 White knights who pity single moms will feel compelled to rescue them while also expecting enthusiastic sex in exchange, when it's more likely they'll end up in a dead bedroom.

 "My children are my world.
 My children come first."

 Browse the dating profiles of single moms, and eventually you will encounter the statements "My children are my world" or "My children come first".
-When a woman says these words, it means that her children takes precedence over the man in the relationship.
-On the surface this seems reasonable as single moms often claim they're busy with both kids and work so they can't always be available for dating.
+When a woman says these words, it means that her children are her primary focus and takes precedence over the man in the relationship.
+On the surface this seems reasonable as once a woman has children, her maternal instincts are amplified and her children's health and upbringing become her first priority.
+She's also busy with both kids and work and can't always be available for dating.

 But when you take into account that women have a different set of standards for men they want to provide for them versus men they want to fuck them, then it's revealed that the root of "My children come first" goes way beyond her availability for dating.
 To understand the root we must first understand the problems that spring from it: